canjiali/PARADE/README.md

 P_20                    all     0.4604
 ndcg_cut_20             all     0.5399
 ```
-Looks good!
-The above steps can also be done all at once by running `scripts/run.reranking.sh`.

 ### 3. Significance Test
 To do a significance test, just configurate the `trec_eval` path in the `evaluation.py` file.